The Barbra Streisand Institute is launching at UCLA - KRDO

 Students will soon be able to attend The Barbra Streisand Institute at UCLA.

-The institute will focus on four areas the artist and activist and actress is most passionate about: truth in the public sphere, climate change, intimacy and power between men and women, and the impact of art on the culture, according to a press release.
+The institute will focus on four areas the artist and activist is most passionate about: truth in the public sphere, the impact of climate change, the dynamics of intimacy and power between women and men, and the impact of art on the culture, according to a press release.
 The institute’s goal involves “solving societal challenges.”

 “It is my great pleasure to be able to fund an institute at UCLA, one of the world’s premier universities.
 This will be a place where future scholars can discuss, engage and argue about the most important issues of the day; where innovators will speak truth to power, help save our planet, and make glass ceilings for women an anachronism; and in the process give us a chance to have a brighter, more promising future,” the award-winning icon said in the release.